 Debts

 Some people do pass away with debts, but what do you do about a debt owed if the debtor is gone?
-No, your family won’t be liable for them, but your inheritance might.
+Your family won’t be liable for them, but your inheritance might.
 Outstanding balances in the deceased’s name will need to be paid off, but not by you or any other descendant of your ancestor in most cases.
 Debts become owed by the estate.
 This means that whatever is owed should and can be garnished from the value of the estate’s assets as well as available liquidity upon time of death.If the balance is high enough and liquid assets won’t cover it, the executor (attorney or appointed family member in charge of overseeing both the assets and their distribution) of the estate is to attempt to pay them off with the sale of assets such as a home, property, vehicles, or other possessions.

 Probate can help in this process.
 Having legal backing, insight, and guidance from people who are experts in this can be a tremendous asset in what is often a very troubling time as it is.